Fentanyl & Harm Reduction

 Most of the street use of fentanyl does not come from prescription diversion.
 It comes from fentanyl that is being illegally produced overseas.
 This kind of fentanyl may come in many different forms including powder, liquid, or even produced to look like other prescription pills.

-Another concern are fentanyl analogs, such as carfentanil.
+Another concern are fentanyl analogues, such as carfentanil.
 Carfentanil is similar to fentanyl and used by veterinarians for large animals like elephants.
 It is 10,000 times more toxic than morphine and not meant for human use.
 In addition to illegally produced fentanyl, carfentanil is also sometimes added to illicit drugs—often without the buyer being aware.

 Because fentanyl can be cheaply produced overseas dealers are adding it to the heroin supply because it is cheaper and more potent.
+More and more frequently, fentanyl is being surreptitiously added to substances like MDMA and counterfeit benzodiazepines--this means that people are overdosing on opioids, who never even intended to take an opioid.

 According to the CDC, in 2018, 67,367 drug overdose deaths occurred in the United States.
 Synthetic opioids (other than methadone) are currently the main driver of drug overdose deaths.
 Opioids were involved in 69.5% of all drug overdose deaths and two-thirds of those deaths involved synthetic opioids.